Attorneys For People Injured By Broken Auto Accident From Chicago Car Accidents

 Injury from broken glass is usually the result of the forces generated by the car crash.
 Two vehicles colliding at slow speeds can create a catastrophic problem involving the glass.
-Even though new car designs by automotive manufacturers include windshields equipped not to shatter, the design is not always effective during high-velocity crashes.
+Even though new car designs by automotive manufacturers include windshields that are equipped not to shatter, the design is not always effective during high-velocity crashes.

-- Deep Level Laceration – These types of lacerations are often the result of the penetration of the glass into the skin.
-The sharp glass pieces create wounds and cuts in muscle fibers and underlying skin tissue, and at times can go all the way to the bone.
+- Deep Level Laceration – These types of lacerations are often the result of the penetration of glass into the skin.
+The sharp glass pieces create wounds and cuts in muscle fibers and underlying skin tissue, and at times can cut all the way to the bone.
 These types of lacerations can be extremely dangerous for numerous reasons including the potential of amputation caused by infection and/or permanent disfigurement.

 After Healing From Initial Cuts Left From Broken Glass: Scarring & Pain

-In addition, any time glass penetrates the skin, there is a potential of increased risk of infection.
+In addition, any time glass penetrates the skin, there is a potential of an increased risk of infection.
 Victims can suffer staph infections and boils in areas where glass remains in the body.
-Injured car accident victims also have potential increased risk of developing staph infections in open wounds, which can be fatal if not properly managed.
+Injured car accident victims also have the potential increased risk of developing staph infections in open wounds, which can be fatal if not properly managed.

 Legal Options For People Who Have Been Injured By Broken Windshields or Windows in Chicago Auto Accidents

 Car accident victims suffering injuries that have arisen from broken glass caused by the negligent actions of others can file a legal claim or lawsuit against the responsible parties.
 Individuals and entities that could be at fault include auto manufacturers due to defective designs, or other drivers that caused the collision.